 (c) any disc, tape or other article or any material from which sounds, images, writings or messages are capable of being reproduced (with or without the aid of another article or device).

+“electronic communication” means —

+(a) a communication of information in the form of data, text or images by means of guided or unguided electromagnetic energy, or both; or

+(b) a communication of information in the form of sound by means of guided or unguided electromagnetic energy, or both, where the sound is processed at its destination by an automated voice recognition system.

 “estate” includes easement, charge, right, title, claim, demand, lien or encumbrance, whether at law or in equity.

 “expire” includes lapse or otherwise cease to have effect.